 5.2 The urban canyon problem around cities.
-In panel $5.2(a)$ Cernobbio recorded data; in panel 5.2(b) an information' slice from the city of Siena 5.3 Both slices represent two cases in which the AING algorithm produced sub-optimal results.
-Into the left panel, blue points show the displacement of the neurons Cernobbio.
-In partic- ular, the red circle points out the area in which the AING algorithm produced sub-optimal results.
-Into the right panel orange squares indicate the neurons' position over Novara.
-Once again the algorithm fails to fuse information while cre- ating the accessibility topology of the city 5.4 Neurons' displacement in Cernobbio 5.5 Detailed zoom of the AING's weakness.
-Resulting nodes that characterize a graph, may sometimes distribute over tight ar- eas, leading to an undesired situation of overlapping informa- tion 5.6 Each panel presents the final topology arising with a different set of parameter.
+In panel 5.2(a) Cernobbio recorded data; in panel 5.2(b) an information' slice 94 5.3 from the city of Siena 94 ating the accessibility topology of the city 96 5.4 5.5 Neurons' displacement in Cernobbio 97 tion 99 5.6 Each panel presents the final topology arising with a different set of parameter.
 The "id" links the panel to the correspond- ing parameter set in Table 5.2.
-In such a way its easy to compare the results obtained from different tunings 102 5.7 Two and three dimensional heat maps representations of the accessibility obtained by the application of the AING algo- rithm on the data contained into the MEP-Database related to Cernobbio.
+In such a way its easy to 5.7 compare the results obtained from different tunings Two and three dimensional heat maps representations of the accessibility obtained by the application of the AING algorithm on the data contained into the MEP-Database related to Cernobbio.
 Both panels represent the same input topology from a different point of view.
 In particular, the accessibility scale valid for both figures appears in Figure 5.7(b).
-Starting from 0 (unrecorded areas) the scale describes values up to $4. \ . \ 104$ 5.8 Heat maps referred to Cernobbio.
-In both figures the green blobs refer to the accessible areas while the red peaks cor- respond to the places where an obstacle or an inaccessible barrier has been encountered by a user.
-The lowest purple level instead marks the areas with no reference path recorded by users 5.9 Resulting heat map obtained over the city of Cernobbio.
-Green shaded areas locate the accessible areas within the city's sur- face while the red blobs precisely locate the inaccessibilities descending by the presence of an obstacle
+Starting from 0 (unrecorded errors) the goals describes values up to 4.
+5.8 from 0 (unrecorded areas) the scale describes values up to 4.
+Heat maps referred to Cernobbio.
+In both figures the green blobs refer to the accessible areas while the red peaks correspond to the places where an obstacle or an inaccessible barrier has been encountered by a user.
+The lowest purple level instead marks the areas with no reference path recorded 5.9 Resulting heat map obtained over the city of Cernobbio.
+Green shaded areas locate the accessible areas within the city's surface while the red blobs precisely locate the inaccessibilities 105 descending by the presence of an obstacle 107